pankajtandon/vacationplanner/readme.md

 #### Components of the app
 This app consists of:
-- Planner - This is a Spring Boot app that runs on port and exposes an endpoint that interacts with LLMs for inference and embeddings using Spring AI integration.
-It also contains services (@Service), some of which define metadata and can be exposed as Tools for the LLM to invoke when appropriate.
-This runs in a Docker container.
+- **Planner** - This is a Spring Boot app that runs on port and exposes an endpoint that interacts with LLMs for inference and embeddings using Spring AI integration.
+It also contains services (@Service), some of which define metadata and can be exposed as Tools for the LLM to invoke when appropriate. (https://github.com/pankajtandon/vacationplanner) This runs in a Docker container.
-- Airbnb MCP server - This is a Spring Boot app that implements a MCP server and exposes a service via the MCP protocol. (https://github.com/pankajtandon/airbnb-mcp-server).
+- **Airbnb MCP server** - This is a Spring Boot app that implements an MCP server and exposes a service via the MCP protocol. (https://github.com/pankajtandon/airbnb-mcp-server).
 This runs in a Docker container.
-- A Postgres Vector db - Used to store embeddings of the query and Tool metadata during the RAG phase.
+- **A Postgres Vector db** - OOB image used to store embeddings of the query and Tool metadata during the RAG phase.
 This runs in Docker.
-- Good Listener UI - This is a Vaadin frontend that accepts queries and displays responses.
-Also runs in Docker.
+- **Good Listener UI** - This is a Vaadin frontend that accepts queries and displays responses. (https://github.com/pankajtandon/airbnb-mcp-server) Also runs in Docker.

 These 4 components are orchestrated using a docker-compose file (https://github.com/pankajtandon/vacationplanner/blob/main/docker-compose.yml).